ibrahim-pk/GoMaps/README.md

 - **Browser Support:** This component works best on modern browsers that support JavaScript and Google Maps APIs.

-- **Customization:** You can customize the map's initial location and zoom level by passing props to the component.
+- **Customization:** You can customize the map initial location and zoom level by passing props to the component.

 ## 📌 Usage

 **Basic Example**

 3. Here’s how you can use the component with a default location:

    ```sh
    import React from "react";
    import GoMapsLocation from "react-go-map";